mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-29-flask_on_apache.md

 It turns out that, at the point of installing mod_wsgi, it is compiled against a given Python interpreter.
 When installing it centrally via Linux's package manager, this will be the central Python install.
 Install it as a Python package, however, and it will be compiled against whichever interpreter you're using.
 This, then is how to point mod_wsgi at the correct version of Python - it's determined at compile-time.

 Running `yum install mod_wsgi` will create a mod_wsgi `.so` file in the Python interpreter's `site-packages`, and will also create a new executable, `mod_wsgi-express`.
-When run, this sets up a complete isolated, automatically configured instance of Apache and runs it from the terminal - very useful for testing and debugging!
+When run, this actually sets up a complete, isolated and automatically configured instance of Apache, and runs it from the terminal - very useful for testing and debugging!

-Now, however, we need to point to the correct mod_wsgi in the central Apache install.
-To do this, we need to alter mod_wsgi's config file:
+Now that we can install the mod_wsgi `.so` to a virtualenv, we now just need to point Apache to it.
+To do this, we need to alter Apache's mod_wsgi config file:

 /etc/httpd/conf.modules.d/10-mod_wsgi.conf
 {% highlight bash %}
-# LoadModule wsgi_module '/etc/httpd/modules/mod_wsgi.so'  # main mod_wsgi installed via Yum - points to central Python install, so comment this out
+# main mod_wsgi installed via Yum - points to central Python install, so comment this out
+# LoadModule wsgi_module '/etc/httpd/modules/mod_wsgi.so'

-LoadModule wsgi_module '/path/to/python/virtualenv/site-packages/mod_wsgi/server/mod_wsgi-py34.cpython-34m.so'  # virtualenv's mod_wsgi - load this one instead
+# virtualenv's mod_wsgi - load this one instead
+LoadModule wsgi_module '/path/to/python/virtualenv/site-packages/mod_wsgi/server/mod_wsgi-py34.cpython-34m.so'
 {% endhighlight %}

-`mod_wsgi` should now be running the Flask apps with the correct Python interpreter.
+Apache should now read this config file and load up the correct `mod_wsgi` and Python interpreter.

 #### Static libraries
 When setting up the central Python interpreter to create virtualenvs from, you may need to enable shared libraries, which you must then point to whenever you run it or any virtualenvs created from it.
 Setting LD_LIBRARY_PATH in your BashRC is simple enough, but you may also need to set it in the Apache config.
 At the top of `app.conf`: